Transforming Diabetes Care in Wales National Networking Forum

 National priorities and technology advances for type 1 and type 2 diabetes

-This inspiring and motivating NHS educational forum will bring together diabetes healthcare professionals from across Wales to connect, collaborate and learn from one another’s experiences.
-Through expert-led presentations and interactive workshops, alongside dedicated industry partners’ showcases, this unique day will highlight national priorities, emerging technologies and the practical service developments that are shaping the future of diabetes care.
+This inspiring and motivating NHS educational forum brought together diabetes healthcare professionals from across Wales to connect, collaborate and learn from one another’s experiences.
+Through expert-led presentations, interactive workshops and dedicated industry partner showcases, the event highlighted national priorities, emerging technologies and the practical service developments shaping the future of diabetes care.

 Sponsored by: